katahiromz/v_file/ReadMe.txt

 Just add "v_" at the beginning of each name.
 It's simple.

-The v_fopen_* functions store the specified data into the v_FILE structure, and set the file position.
+The v_fopen_* functions store the specified data into the v_FILE structure, if any; and set the file position.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [ARMYANT]